 Yet in all cases, the state did not request any more payment in kind or in services.
 The latter were replaced by hired labourers that were then paid with the transformed tax payment for the former labour service.
 At the same time, the field tax was also commuted into monetary payment, likewise the so-called tribute grain (caoliang 漕糧, bailiang 白糧) destined for transport to the capital, grain and other produce for local use (cunliu 存留, tugong 土貢) and "miscellaneous taxes" (zashui 雜税).
 It was only in several districts of the breadbasket of China, the lower Yangtze region, where the field tax continued to be levied in kind, as source for the tribute grain.
 The organization of the levy was also taken out of the hands of the "grain masters" (liangzhang 糧長) and village heads (lizhang 里長, see lijia system 里甲) and directly carried out by the district government.

 The reform did not only make the taxation process somewhat easier, but also impeded, at least to a certain extent, collusions between local officials and the gentry about tax liability, and cared for a fair and objective taxation.
-The height of the tax was fixed as a quota per prefecture and district, but was checked for consistency annually.
+The height of the tax was fixed as a quota per prefecture and district, but was annually checked for consistency.
 The field ownership of individual households were checked every ten years.
-Persons with little land or not land at all, paid considerably lower taxes after the reform.
-Finally, the transformation of taxes in kind (bense 本色) into tax payment in money (zhese 折色) supported the monetarization of the economy.
+Persons with little land or not land at all paid considerably lower taxes after the reform.
+Finally, the transformation of taxes in kind (bense 本色) into tax payment in money (zhese 折色) supported the monetization of the economy.

 In the early eighteenth century, the new system was replaced by a fusion of the poll tax with the field tax (see tanding rumu 攤丁入畝), which made government control over the tax revenue even more effective.